 Skip to main content

-This module provides utility functions for working with dates in a standardized way.
-It focuses on comparing dates and generating human-readable relative time strings (such as "in 3 days", "4 days ago", etc.).
-The utilities use the Intl.RelativeTimeFormat API to provide localized date representations.
+This module provides utility functions for comparing dates and generating localized relative time strings such as "in 2 days" or "4 days ago".
+It uses the browser's Intl.RelativeTimeFormat API.

 Types